plantysnake/ChapterTool/README.md

 # ChapterTool #

 - A simple tool for video chapter
-- ChapterTool is made to extract chapterfile from BluRay mpls file or DVD ifo file or matroska files.
+- ChapterTool is made to extract chapterfile from BluRay mpls file or DVD ifo file and edit it.

     Feature
 --------------------
--      Can  Adjust first chapter's begining to 0
+-      Adjust first chapter's begining to 0
--      Multiply chapter time with 1.001
+-      Revise chapter time which extract by DVD Decrypter manually
--      Move all time backward e.g. 00:23:23.233
+-      Move all time backward optionally e.g. 00:23:23.233
--      Move all chapter number backward
+-      Move all chapter number backward optionally
 -      Load chapter name from other file
 -      Calculate frames by chapter file
--      Multi-outputType support
+-      Multi-output Type support

     Install
 --------------------
-You must have .NET Framework 3.5 available from Windows Update.
+-      You must have .NET Framework 3.5 available from Windows Update.

     Directions
 --------------------